Tangle-tree duality in abstract separation systems: Introduction

 Our main result, therefore, is now a duality theorem for {\em abstract separation systems\/}.
 Very roughly, these are partially ordered sets (reflecting the natural partial ordering between separations in graphs and matroids), with an order-reversing involution that reflects the flip $(A,B)\mapsto (B,A)$ of a graph separation.

 Both tangles in graphs and their dual tree structure can be expressed in terms of just this partial ordering of their separations.
-Indeed, the consistency requirement for tangles, that no three `small' sides of its oriented separations shall cover the graph, can be replaced by the requirement that whenever a tangle $\tau$ contains two oriented separations, $(A,B)$ and $(C,D)$ say, it also contains their supremum $(A\cup C, B\cap D)$ as long as this is oriented by $\tau$ at all, i.e., has order $<k$ if $\tau$ is a $k$-tangle. \footnote{Note the similarity to ultrafilters, a standard kind of abstract HCSs in infinite contexts.} And the \td s or branch-decompositions dual to graph tangles can be described purely in terms of the separations too, those that correspond to the edges of their decomposition trees, where the requiremment that these edges form a tree can be replaced by requiring that those separations must be nested~-- which can in turn be expressed just in terms of our poset: two separations are {\em nested\/} if they have comparable orientations.
+Indeed, the consistency requirement for tangles, that no three `small' sides of its oriented separations shall cover the graph, can be replaced by the requirement that whenever a tangle $\tau$ contains two oriented separations, $(A,B)$ and $(C,D)$ say, it also contains their supremum $(A\cup C, B\cap D)$ as long as this is oriented by $\tau$ at all, i.e., has order $<k$ if $\tau$ is a $k$-tangle.
+(Note the similarity to ultrafilters, a standard kind of abstract HCSs in infinite contexts.)
+And the \td s or branch-decompositions dual to graph tangles can be described purely in terms of the separations too, those that correspond to the edges of their decomposition trees, where the requirement that these edges form a tree can be replaced by requiring that those separations must be nested~-- which can in turn be expressed just in terms of our poset: two separations are {\em nested\/} if they have comparable orientations.

 While our duality theorem for these abstract separation systems implies all the duality theorems mentioned so far, by applying it to separations in graphs or matroids, it can also be applied in very different contexts.
+These applications are surveyed in~\cite{TangleBookPreview,TanglesSocial,TangleBook}, in a style aimed at non-mathematicians in the sciences and in the quantitative social sciences, but also accessible to readers of this paper.\looseness=-1